St Catherine's School

 The parents of each applicant and the Head of the present school will be informed whether a place is being offered or not.
 The School will not be obliged to state its reasons for the rejection of an applicant.

 Where twins apply to the School, their applications will be considered separately.
-However, in the event of one twin being successful and the other unsuccessful, the Headmistress will consult their parents before making offers.
+However, in the event of one twin being successful and the other unsuccessful, the Head will consult their parents before making offers.
 Twins will generally be placed in different classes.

 Sibling Discounts

-A reduction of 5% is made in the case of the second, and 10% in the case of the third or subsequent member of the same family, all of whom are in attendance as fee-paying pupils at one and the same time.
+A reduction of 5% is made in the case of the second, and 20% in the case of the third or subsequent member of the same family, all of whom are in attendance as fee-paying pupils at one and the same time.

 The Admissions Register